rust-lang/book/src/ch03-01-variables-and-mutability.md

 > ```
 > ````
 >
-> These explanations can really help if you’re stuck on an error, so don't
+> These explanations can really help if you’re stuck on an error, so don’t
 > hesitate to look up the error code.
-The compiler is your friend, and it's
+The compiler is your friend, and it’s
 > there to help.

 <!-- PROD: END BOX -->